String topology of finite groups of Lie type: Z l --root data and untwisting of finite groups of Lie type

-\end{thrm} Our first step towards a proof of Theorem~\ref{thm:root-datum} is to show that the homotopy fixed points $BG^{hK}$ is again an $\ell$--compact group, when $K$ is an $\ell'$--group, which is covered by the following more general proposition. \begin{prop} For $BG$ a connected $\ell$--compact group, and $K \leq \Out(BG)$ a finite $\ell'$--group, there exists an isomorphism
+\end{thrm} Our first step towards a proof of Theorem~\ref{thm:root-datum} is to show that the homotopy fixed point space $BG^{hK}$ is again an $\ell$--compact group when $K$ is an $\ell'$--group. \begin{prop} For $BG$ a connected $\ell$--compact group and $K \leq \Out(BG)$ a finite $\ell'$--group, there exists a canonical pointed homotopical $K$--action on $G = \Omega BG$ together with an isomorphism

 on homotopy groups and a weak equivalence